 Where externally supplied power is difficult or impossible to install, solar energy, wind energy or other renewable source of energy should be considered as the next option.
 In some situations, where renewable energy source is not practicable, primary batteries can be used.

 Diesel generators should only be considered for major loads.

-Redundancy and Autonomy

-????

 Table 1 provides information on the practical choice of energy storage systems and guidance on the application of power sources for aids to navigation.